Duke-Translational-Bioinformatics/reproducible-research-anecdotes/version_control/tracking_changes/README.md

 ####Git Graphical Interfaces
 There are many Graphical Interfaces to Git.
 The "Pro Git" book has a good (list)[http://git-scm.com/download/gui/linux) Also, many Integrated Development Environments and editors (eclipse, vim , emacs) have hooks directly to git.

-####Integrating Git into your analyses
-Since the git client is itself a commandline tool capable of taking arguments to perform all of its activities, it is possible to integrate the git workflow into your analysis software applications using system, backtick, or pipes.
-Used properly, this can be a powerful way of producing data with provenance to support its integrity.

 ####Exercises
 Work through the exercises to become more fluent in the use of the git commandline